 Markers can be customized by adding images or any custom shape to highlight a location.

-Bubbles are used to add additional information to shapes such as population density, land area, and more.
+Bubbles are used to add additional information to shapes such as population density or land area.
 They are rendered with various magnitudes and colors based on the underlying data values of the shapes.

 The default color of a bubble and its transparency can be customized using the fill and opacity properties.

-The minimum and maximum size of a bubble can be customized to enhance its readability.
+The minimum and maximum sizes of a bubble can be customized.